martinchernyavskiy/Notes/CS/Hardware/ECE 252/Sign-Extension and Overflow.md

 - Answer to computation is not representable in the number of digits the answer has.
 - "Is the answer correct?" - Yes/No
-- In signed binary overflow, carry-out doesn't mean there has been an overflow
+- In signed binary overflow, carry-out doesn't mean there has been an overflow If numbers have opposite signs, overflow cannot occur since the result must be in the interval between them If numbers have the same sign, but the sign is different, then the result overflowed